AnnaVargova/AutomationShield_wiki/MotoShield.md

 Motoshield is an open-source hardware designed primarily for control engineering students.
 Feel free to use the whole project or any part of it, and if you come up with improvements, please let us know so we can improve our design as well.
 You can find the documentation, needed for making your own prototypes, below.

 ## Circuit design

+The main component of the shield is a 6 V brushed DC motor equipped with an encoder.
+The motor unit has 6 outputs, 4 of them belong to the encoder (you can find a link about the used motor in the table of components).
+The L293D H-bridge IC is used as a driver.
+The L293D is a very handy and easy to use IC containing a four-channel H-bridge, which makes it able to control two DC motors, a stepper motor or four other loads like solenoids or relays.
+The Motoshield also contains an LM358 operational amplifier that has two roles.
+First, it subtracts  two values of the voltage (calculates the voltage drop through the resistor used for measuring current) and as a second operation amplifies the subtracted voltage.
+The gain of the OPAMP can be set changing the values of the used resistors.

 The circuit schematics has been designed in the Freeware version of the [DIPTrace](https://diptrace.com/) CAD software.
 You may download the circuit schematics for the OptoShield from [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/MotoShield_Circuit.rar).